react-hook-form/react-hook-form/reports/api-extractor.md

 // Warnings were encountered during analysis:
 //
-// src/types/fieldArray.ts:251:3 - (ae-forgotten-export) The symbol "UseFieldArrayUpdate" needs to be exported by the entry point index.d.ts
-// src/types/fieldArray.ts:252:3 - (ae-forgotten-export) The symbol "UseFieldArrayReplace" needs to be exported by the entry point index.d.ts
 // src/types/form.ts:389:3 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts
 // src/types/path/branded.ts:27:3 - (ae-forgotten-export) The symbol "AccessPattern" needs to be exported by the entry point index.d.ts